Updated: October 14, 2022

 The finale of the Vegas show is always a highlight and we’re happy to announce that The Rat Pack is back!
 Infused with the essence of the famed original Vegas “Rat Pack” we present Star Trek stars in a hilarious evening of parody songs and banter.
-The show is an original musical comedy performance, written and produced by talented Max Grodenchik and joined by Casey Biggs, Jeffrey Combs, Vaughn Armstrong and Ethan Phillips!
+The show is an original musical comedy performance, written and produced by talented Max Grodenchik and joined by Casey Biggs, Jeffrey Combs and Vaughn Armstrong!

 This is a FREE Event, and Gold, Captains Chair, Copper and Preferred Sunday patrons will retain their same seats.